-- These underground caverns are typically either depleted gas reservoirs or cavities that have been “mined” out of naturally occurring salt domes.
+- These underground caverns are cavities that have been “mined” out of naturally occurring salt domes.

-- Approximately 75% of natural gas storage in underground caverns is in depleted gas reservoirs.
+- Approximately 7% of total underground natural gas storage capacity is in Salt Caverns.

-- There are approximately 27 salt dome storage caverns in operation in the United States - most are located in the Gulf Coast States.
+- There are approximately 36 underground natural gas salt cavern facilities in the United States, most, but not all, are located in the Gulf Coast States.